Unhappy Canada vows to retaliate against any U.S. steel tariffs

 “In many cases, Canada doesn’t have a domestic source of supply that would benefit from hitting U.S. goods with a tariff,” they said in a note to clients.

-International trade lawyer Mark Warner said Canada could if it wished quickly apply tariffs on steel or aluminum or other targeted products.
+International trade lawyer Mark Warner said Canada could if it wished quickly apply tariffs on steel or aluminium or other targeted products.

 “My hope is that the government does not respond precipitously in tone or action and continues to work for an exemption,” he said by e-mail.